-Core Staff Support: Dedicated staff capacity is necessary to provide ongoing support to state and regional stakeholders and ensure that efforts and activities are aligned with the plan's goals and objectives.
-There is a need for staff to manage the allocation of resources and reinforce a common set of shared measurement practices by implementing partners.

-Coordination/Collaboration: To effectively implement the digital equity plan with contributions from numerous organizations, it is essential to establish a structured framework for coordinating efforts across diverse partners.
+- Core Staff Support: Dedicated staff capacity is necessary to provide ongoing support to state and regional stakeholders and ensure that efforts and activities are aligned with the plan's goals and objectives.
+There is a need for staff to manage the allocation of resources and reinforce a common set of shared measurement practices by implementing partners. - Coordination/Collaboration: To effectively implement the digital equity plan with contributions from numerous organizations, it is essential to establish a structured framework for coordinating efforts across diverse partners.
 This involves convening partners and stakeholders, clarifying expectations, offering logistical support for project implementation, and ensuring collaborative efforts to optimize resource utilization.
-This structure is anticipated to be facilitated through or alongside regionally-based entities and statewide partners where appropriate.
-See Overarching Strategy 2 for additional information.

-Communication: Any successful plan necessitates a clear communication strategy.
+This structure is anticipated to be facilitated through or alongside regionally based entities and statewide partners where appropriate.
+See Overarching Strategy 2 for additional information. - Communication: Any successful plan necessitates a clear communication strategy.
 This strategy should ensure mutual understanding among partners regarding goals, objectives, expectations, and efforts.
 Additionally, it should make the intended populations for digital equity efforts aware of available resources.
 People should know how to access these resources and have clear means to assess whether and how well these supports meet their needs.
 Such communication efforts are anticipated to be funneled through State agency staff, as well as contracted vendors and collaborative partners.
-See Overarching Strategy 4 for additional information.

-Formative Measurement: To hold accountable those funded to design and carry out digital equity efforts at the local, regional, and state levels, tools and processes are needed that enable key stakeholders - including regional coalitions and statewide partners - to assess progress and inform the implementation strategies as contextual factors evolve.
+See Overarching Strategy 4 for additional information. - Formative Measurement: To hold accountable those funded to design and carry out digital equity efforts at the local, regional, and state levels, tools and processes are needed that enable key stakeholders including regional coalitions and statewide partners to assess progress and inform the implementation strategies as contextual factors evolve.
 See Overarching Strategy 5 for additional information.

+Establishing the above backbone functions will ensure that there is core staffing at the state level to administer funding in support of projects and efforts that specifically address goals 1-5 and the associated objectives and strategies within each goal.
+For example, establishing a system of formative measurement that is directly tied to the metrics under each of the strategies will be critical to tracking progress toward the goals, objectives, and strategies, as well as ensuring that approved projects are aligned with the goals, objectives, and strategies outlined in this plan.
+Communicating the priorities and expected deliverables, as outlined in the plan, will be key to ensuring that projects further the goals laid forth in the New Hampshire Digital Equity Plan.
+Key to the backbone infrastructure will be ensuring the timely collection of data from funded entities in ways aligned with federal and state monitoring and reporting requirements and to inform formative assessment and continuous improvement.